• Skip to primary navigation

 assembly and serving

 • Add meatballs to gravy and toss together.
-Scoop and spread mashed potatoes onto a large platter and top with gravy covered mini meatballs.
+Scoop and spread mashed potatoes (if using) onto a large platter and top with gravy covered mini meatballs.
 Ladle extra gravy over the top and finish with fresh parsley.

 NOTES